 A survey shows in all, 1,229 (57%) of 2,155 trainee anesthetists questioned were involved in an accident or had a near miss.
-Most of the doctors when asked about the reason admitted to the accident being their own faults but they also admitted sleep deprivation and exhaustion being the cause behind their mistakes.
+Most of the doctors, when asked about the reason, admitted to the accident being their own faults but they also admitted sleep deprivation and exhaustion being the cause behind their mistakes.
 The survey, Medical journal Anaesthesia that was published has also highlighted this issue and stated that at least three junior doctors have died in car accidents after night shifts.
 One of them had crashed into a lorry after working three continuous night shifts.
 It was found he had been singing to keep himself to stay awake.

 Why are young doctors more vulnerable to accidents?

-The reasons behind the young doctors specifically being more vulnerable to accidents is that they are likely to have more night shifts in the start of their careers.
+The reasons behind the young doctors specifically being more vulnerable to accidents is that they are likely to have more night shifts at the start of their careers.
 Also due to the fact that they may not have yet accustomized tough working hours required by their occupation and having to be sleep deprived sometimes for even a whole week.